-Postgraduate research students are a very significant part of the Department's life.
-We have more PhD students than any other department in the Division of Humanities.
+Postgraduate research students are a very significant part of the Theology Programme.
+We have more PhD students than any other programme in the Division of Humanities.

-We provide office space for our postgraduate students close to the Department, which helps to facilitate a lively sense of community among our Dunedin-based postgraduate students.
+We provide office space for our postgraduate students, which helps to facilitate a lively sense of community among our Dunedin-based postgraduate students.

 Many of our postgraduates study via Distance Learning.
 They visit the campus in Dunedin during the course of their study and also maintain contact with their supervisors via email and phone.

 Funding and Scholarships

 We offer some financial support towards research costs, and are able to help students access other avenues of funding.

 - Scholarships are available from the University of Otago to support your study